A hydroxyl generator provides an alternative to ozone generators because hydroxyls can oxidize contaminants,

 cords or permanent flanges.
 Easy to take apart, change filters and clean.

-occupied areas without ventilation.
+areas without ventilation.

 - More Cleaning Power: Unique 360-Surround permanent nano-anatase TiO2 reactor grid maximizes the hydroxyl

 reactive surface area without restricting airflow, and is easy to replace.